Bookworm24/worldquant-study/iFlow.md

 ### Why This Matters:

-- WorldQuant platform is **COMPLEX** - requires accurate understanding
+- English language is **COMPLEX** - requires accurate understanding
-- **Professional development** - impacts student's quantitative skills
+- **Professional development** - impacts student's communication skills
 - **Trust is everything** - if student can't trust answers, tutoring is worthless

 **BOTTOM LINE: If you don't KNOW with certainty, SEARCH.
 Never guess.**